kubeflow/website/content/en/docs/components/training/user-guides/prometheus.md

 | `training_operator_jobs_failed_total`    |  Total number of failed jobs       |  `namespace`, `framework` |
 | `training_operator_jobs_restarted_total` |  Total number of restarted jobs   |  `namespace`, `framework`|

-Labels information can be interpreted as follow:
+Labels information can be interpreted as follows:
 | Label name                          |  Description                     |
 |------------------------------------|---------|--------------------------|
 | `namespace`   | The Kubernetes namespace where the job is running        |